google/WebFundamentals/src/content/en/styleguide/yaml-front-matter.markdown

       # more blah
       # even more blah!

+### html_head_social_img

+This tag allows you to define the social image which is referenced in the head of the document.

 ## Renamed YAML Attributes

 Some YAML attributes have been renamed for consistency, please use the new ones